Author: Jen Larsen

 Publication Date: October 6, 2015

-Future Perfect is definitely a book with some “All About That Bass” vibes.
+Future Perfect by Jen Larsen is definitely a book with some “All About That Bass” vibes.
 It is extremely positive with an amazing message and a main character who is very intelligent and brave.
 However, I really disliked the grandmother in Future Perfect, who bribes her own granddaughter.

 Future Perfect is such an influential book about body image!
 I found this book to very very positive, despite the fact that the main character’s grandmother is unkind towards her.
 The whole point of the book is that, “It’s the size of your heart that counts.”
 I loved this message and I’m sure others will find it very inspirational.